Web, UX and Accessibility

 The PDF Accessibility Checker in Adobe Acrobat should be run to fix any accessibility issues.

 Linking to a Google Doc or Sheet should be avoided.
 These formats are unreliable.
 Permissions may change or the documents may be deleted or moved.
-Documents should be exported and uploaded as PDFs.
+Documents should be added as html web content.

 When a revision of an existing PDF on a website is needed, please note the revision date in the document itself (e.g. in the footer), not in the filename.

 The PDF on the website will be replaced.
-Please note that the Web and UX team is not responsible for maintaining an archive of departmental policy and form documents.
+Please note that the Web, UX and Accessibility team is not responsible for maintaining an archive of departmental policy and form documents.